samboy/rg32hash/README.md

 http://radiogatun.noekeon.org/

-This repo has 11 implementations of RadioGatún[32]:
+This repo has 12 implementations of RadioGatún[32]:

-* Seven C-language implementations
+* Eight C-language implementations
 * A PHP implementation
 * A Python implementation
 * A Node-compatible Javascript implementation